dirigiblelabs/sample-ide-perspective/README.md

 // ide-gmn/extensions/gmn-perspective.extension

 {
-    "module": "ide-gmn/services/gmn-perspective.js",
+    "module": "ide-gmn/services/gmn-perspective-view.js",
     "extensionPoint": "ide-perspective",
     "description": "Guess my number perspective"
 }
 ```

-- `module`: Path go the JavaScript file exporting the project perspective.
+- `module`: Path to the JavaScript file exporting the project perspective.
-- `extensionPoint`: The place where this perspective will be shown. 'ide-perspective' means that it will be opened in its own page and it will not be embedded.
-Some of the posssible values are:
+- `extensionPoint`: Where and how this perspective will be shown. 'ide-perspective' means that it will be opened in its own page and it will not be embedded.
+Some of the possible values are:

     - ide-perspective
     - ide-view